Understanding Common Health Concerns In Adult Dogs

 5.3 Dry Eye Syndrome

 Dry eye syndrome, or keratoconjunctivitis sicca, occurs when the eyes do not produce enough tears to keep them lubricated.
-This can lead to discomfort, redness, and potential corneal damage.
+This can lead to , redness, and potential corneal damage.
 Treatment typically involves medicated eye drops or ointments to alleviate dryness and promote tear production.

 5.4 Conjunctivitis